ghir-hak/tb_website_Frontend/README.md

 ## Quickstart

+quick start
+    - Run a cloud locally - fastest way to get used to taubyte -> tau.how...
+    - Deploy a cloud to our servers/vms
+        - manually -> link
+        - automated with spore-drive -> link
+Or if you prefer video, we've got you covered with the Hictynhhicker....

 Get started with Tau in minutes.
 Follow our installation guide to set up your development environment and start building.
 **[Get Started →](https://tau.how/getting-started/local-cloud/)**